Singular, 4 mg 14 pcs

 Overdose

-Symptoms: Singular overdose symptoms have not been identified in patients with chronic bronchial asthma when used at a dose greater than 200 mg/day for 22 weeks and at a dose of 900 mg/day for 1 week.
-There have been reports of acute overdose of montelukast in children (at a dose of at least 150 mg/day).
+Symptoms: symptoms of Singulair overdose in patients with chronic bronchial asthma when used at a dose exceeding 200 mg/day for 22 weeks and at a dose of 900 mg/day for 1 week have not been identified.
+There are reports of acute overdose of montelukast in children (at a dose of at least 150 mg/day).

-The clinical and laboratory data in this case suggest that the safety profile of Singulair in children corresponds to the safety profile in adults and elderly patients.
-The most frequent adverse events were thirst, somnolence, mydriasis, hyperkinesias, and abdominal pain.
+Clinical and laboratory data indicate that the safety profile of Singulair in children corresponds to the safety profile in adults and elderly patients.
+The most common adverse events were thirst, drowsiness, mydriasis, hyperkinesis and abdominal pain.

-There are no data on the possibility of excretion of montelukast by peritoneal dialysis or hemodialysis.
+There are no data on the possibility of removing montelukast by peritoneal dialysis or hemodialysis.

 ---|---|